Note: Not all courses are offered every semester or every academic year.

 SWCL 747—Introduction to Forensic Social Work [3 credits] (Additional Prerequisite: SOWK 704)

 Forensic social work is the application of social work to questions and issues relating to law and legal systems.
 This social work specialty involves practice with victims and defendants in the criminal justice system, child custody, termination of parental rights and divorce mediation in the civil law area, and CINA (Child in Need of Assistance) and delinquency in the juvenile court.
 This class will focus on forensic social work within the criminal justice system.

 SWCL 748—Clinical Social Work Practice in Relation to Death, Dying, and Bereavement [3 credits]*

 This course provides a framework of knowledge, skills, and values for cultivating competent and responsive social work practice in helping clients who confront the issues of death and dying.

-SWCL 749—Clinical Practice with the Lesbian, Gay, Bisexual and Transgendered (LGBT) Community [3 credits]*
+SWCL 749—Clinical Social Work Practice with LGBTQI+ Individuals and Communities [3 credits]*